 Leaving Purpose Built Student Accommodation during COVID-19

-The new Coronavirus (Scotland) (No2) Act 2020 now gives you the right to end your tenancy, or cancel your tenancy if you have not yet moved in.
+The Coronavirus (Scotland) (No2) Act 2020 gives you the right to end your tenancy, or cancel your tenancy if you have not yet moved in.
 Read on for more information about this.

 New!
 The Right to End Your Contract Early

 The Coronavirus (Scotland) (No2) Act came into force on 27th May 2020.
 Any student who signed a contract with University Halls of Residence or Purpose Built Student Accommodation after that date (whether you have moved in or not), or who signed the contract before that date but has not yet moved in, has the right to cancel the contract with 28 days’ notice, as long as it’s for a coronavirus-related reason.

-(Purpose-Built Student Accommodation means commercial blocks of student accommodation of 30 or more rooms, sometimes also known as private halls.
+(Purpose-Built Student Accommodation (PBSA) means commercial blocks of student accommodation of 30 or more rooms, sometimes also known as private halls.
 This new law does not apply to other private sector contracts such as Private Residential Tenancies).

-This means that if you want to end your contract, you need to write to (or email) your accommodation provider and let them know.
+This means that if you want to cancel your contract, you need to write to (or email) your accommodation provider and let them know.
 This does not need to be complicated.
 We have created a sample email that you can use, if you are unsure what to say.

 We are aware that some PBSA providers are making it difficult for students to cancel contracts under this law, and insisting on seeing University documentation to prove that students are not attending.
 Please note that the law does not provide a list of acceptable coronavirus-related reasons, nor does the law say that you must show University documentation.
 If your provider is refusing to release you from the contract even after you have given the correct notice (as in our sample email) then 1) please don’t feel pressured into paying any money, and 2) please contact the SRC Advice Centre for further help.